I have received my results and they aren’t what I was expecting, what do I do?

-Each campus advice zone runs results surgeries to offer students the opportunity to discuss their end of year outcomes at results days.
-This is early resolution; we advise that all students attempt early resolution prior to submitting an appeal.
+Each campus advice zone also runs results surgeries to offer students the opportunity to discuss their end of year outcomes on results days.

-If you have tried to resolve your issues though early resolution you should submit an appeal form and supporting evidence to the Student Casework Unit within 10 working days of your results being published.
-You can find the form on the Student Casework Unit’s web page.
+If you have tried to resolve your issues by talking to your lecturer or Advice Zone you should submit an appeal form and supporting evidence to the Student Casework Unit within 10 working days of your results being published.
+You can find the form on the Student Casework Unit’s web page

-Appeals can be submitted on the following grounds:
+Appeals can be submitted on the following ground:

 Students must demonstrate one or more of the following:

 What evidence do I need to provide?

 If you are appealing on the grounds of incorrect advice relating to an assessment you should provide copies of documentation and correspondence which identifies the inaccurate advice i.e. emails from your lecturer.

 If you need advice on what evidence to include you should contact your Advice Zone or the Students’ Union.